An Ancient Stacked Pancake Solution to Mean Curvature Flow: Preliminaries

 To set notation, we consider a (say, compact) rotationally symmetric initial hypersurface $M_0$ given by the revolution of its profile curve $\Gamma_0$ about the $x := x_{n+1}$-axis.
 We denote the other variable by $r$.
 Taking $\Gamma_0$ to lie in the $xr$-plane $P$, rotational symmetry is preserved under the flow and the corresponding evolution of $\Gamma_t$ of $\Gamma_0$ in $P$ is given, in terms of a family $\gamma:S^1\times [0,T)\to P$ of parametrization maps, by

 where here $\kappa(\cdot,t)$ is the geodesic curvature of $\gamma(\cdot,t)$ in the $xr$-plane and $\theta$ is the angle that the normal makes with the perpendicular of the axis of rotation.
 We therefore see that the MCF of rotationally symmetric surfaces is essentially the curve shortening flow, which is very well understood, with an additional forcing term that decays away from the axis of rotation.
-Owing to its simplicity, the flow \eqref{rotsym_evol} is particularly well behaved, and we summarize some important results on it that were proved in \cite{aag}.
+Owing to its simplicity, the flow \eqref{rotsym_evol} is particularly well behaved, and we summarize some important results on it that were proved in the important paper \cite{aag} of Angenent, Altschuler, and Giga (with some differences in notation).
 In the following statements, as in \cite{aag}, we make the additional assumption that $\Gamma_0$ is graphical over the $x$-axis.
 This quality is also preserved under the flow between singular times.
 Writing the graph function as $u(x,t)$, $u$ satisfies

-That this quality is preserved (Theorem 4.3(b) in \cite{aag}) is a consequence of a strong version of the Sturmian principle using planes perpendicular to the axis of rotation.
+That this quality is preserved (Theorem 4.3(a) in \cite{aag}) is a consequence of a strong version of the Sturmian principle using planes perpendicular to the axis of rotation.
+By Sturmian principle, we mean the following:

 \begin{thm}[Theorem 4.1 in \cite{aag}] Given two rotationally symmetric mean curvature flows defined on a common time interval $[0,T)$, the respective profile curves either coincide for all $t \in (0, T)$, or exhibit finitely many intersections for all $t \in (0,T)$.
 In the second case, the number of intersections is non-increasing in time, and decreases whenever a nontransverse intersection occurs. \end{thm}